MikeTarkington/flare_spotter/README.md

 -s --sort choices=['count', 'last_stamp'], default='first_stamp help=Sort logs in descending order by selected attribute
 -w --warn help=Flag to include warning logs in the output -t --term help=Find unique errors containing an additional term ie the name of a check, integration, symptom (note: term is case sensitive matching)
--lf --log_file help=Specify name of log file to search rather than searching all -y --yaml help=Disables output from yaml config file linter
+-lf --log_file help=Trigger prompt to select a particular log file from a list of filenames -y --yaml help=Disables output from yaml config file linter
 ```